GulkoA/shrekjs/README.md

 labeledInput(labelText, type, arguments={}, bindTo=undefined)
 ```

 Creates an input element of a specified type with a preceding label.
 If `bindTo` is specified, the input value will be bound to the specified binding. `arguments` only apply to the input element.
-However, if `id` attribute is given, its value will also be applied to the label's `for` atrribute.
+However, if `id` attribute is given, its value will also be applied to the label's `for` attribute.
 Otherwise, generated automatically.

 ```js
 button(slot, arguments={}, onclick=()=>{})